APyFloatArray

 If a specified axis is outside of the existing number of dimensions for the array.

-Return the minimum value from an array or the minimum values along an axis.
+Return maximum value of array or along an axis.

 - Parameters: